w1l238/Spotify-Downloader-Web-Server/README.md

 3. You can then run `npm install` in both the `client` and `server` folders, then running `npm run dev` for frontend and `npm index.js` for backend.
 Once both are running you should be able to use.

 ## Docker
-If you want to run it in a docker container edit `docker-compose.yml` to your configuration and run `docker-compose up --build -d` to get it running.
+If you want to run it in a docker container edit `docker-compose.yml` to your configuration and add your keys in `backend/.env` and run `docker-compose up --build -d` to get it running.